rust-lang/reference/src/types.md

 <!--
   What else should be said here?
-  The only documentation I am aware of is https://rust-lang-nursery.github.io/rustc-guide/type-inference.html Should there be a broader discussion of type inference somewhere?
+  The only documentation I am aware of is https://rust-lang-nursery.github.io/rustc-guide/type-inference.html There should be a broader discussion of type inference somewhere.
 -->

 ## Type parameters